bdusell/nondeterministic-stack-rnn/README.md

 ## Directory Structure

-* `data/`: Contains data used for experiments, including Mikolov's PTB language
+* `data/`: Contains datasets used for experiments, namely the PTB language modeling dataset and the test suite definitions required to compute SG scores.
 * `experiments/`: Contains scripts for reproducing all of the experiments and figures presented in the paper.
   * `train/`: Scripts for training models on the CFL tasks.